 Inspect and Clean the Outdoor Condenser Unit

-An air conditioning system’s condenser unit is normally located outdoors and looks like a large metal box that contains a fan.
+Your air conditioner’s condenser unit is normally located outdoors and looks like a large metal box that contains a fan.
 If you don’t cover the condenser with a tarp or cover in the winter, it may contain dirt and debris that need to be cleaned out.
 The coils inside of the unit should also be cleaned since any debris clogging the coils will reduce efficiency.

 The longest you should go without cleaning your condenser unit is two to three years, and it also depends on how often you use your air conditioner in the summer.
 It’s also important to ensure airflow is not restricted by keeping the area surrounding the unit clear.
 Tree branches, shrubs, and grass should be at least three feet away from the sides of the unit and five feet above it.